icnocop/cuite/CONTRIBUTING.md

 ReSharper is configured to our code guidelines.
 Use ReSharper and act on its error and warnings.
 Other than that the following guidelines are of importance:

 - Indent with 4 spaces, not tabs
-- Use the `var` only when type is obvious
+- Use `var` only when type is obvious
 - Use the C# type aliases for types that have them, e.g. `int` instead of `Int32`, `string` instead of `String` etc
 - Use meaningful names